mit-dci/lit/WALKTHROUGH.md

-## Lit 0.0 Walkthrough

 2017-01-09 Lit sortof works on testnet.
 There are known bugs / omissions / errors, and also unknown ones!
 Reporting bugs / crashes is helpful, and fixing them is even more helpful.

+## Lit 0.0 Walkthrough

-This walkthrough is to set people up who want send payments over channels on a test network.
+This walkthrough is to set people up who want to send payments over channels on a test network.
+If you haven't already, make sure to go to the [README](./README.md) for setup instructions.

 ### Step 1: Files in place

-Look at README.md to get set up with goalng, the dependencies and the code.
-Build the binary, lit.
-Also, co into cmd/lit-af and build the lit-af binary there.  lit-af is the text based client which controls the lit node.
+Make sure you have built both the `lit` and `lit-af` (in `cmd/lit-af`) packages with `go build`

 If you have a full node, like bitcoind or btcd, start running that as well, either on testnet3 or regtest mode.